 - How many spots can you add to the die and still be able to tell what number was on each face?

 - How many spots do you need to add to make it so you you can’t tell what some faces are?

 - How does all of this change if you don’t require/know that opposite faces add to 7? (thanks for this Fred Harwood.)

 - How would all of this change if the faces of the die were some other numbers from 0-9?

-PS: I should say that the inspiration for this puzzle was from seeing Eric Harshbarger’s wonderful dice collection, though the versions of the puzzle here are all my own (with the help of some of the other puzzlers from One Hundred Factorial).
+PS: I should say that the inspiration for this puzzle was from seeing Eric Harshbarger’s wonderful dice collection (which doesn’t seem to exist online any more) though the versions of the puzzle here are all my own (with the help of some of the other puzzlers from One Hundred Factorial).

 UPDATE: Discussion on how I used this in a classroom, and some improved starting versions of the puzzle are at a later blog post A Day of Maths 4: Spotless Dice